otaviolsantana/solvate/README.md

 	- Integration of the MICRO, GCALC, and ONIOM modules via MSRUN to automate microsolvation.
  	- Bug fixes...

-* _Solvate Suite 2025.04_

-	- Inclusion of resources for deleting clusters before and after optimization.
- 	- Bug fixes...

 * _Solvate Suite 2025.07_ (Coming soon...)

+	- Inclusion of features in GCALC for deleting clusters before and after optimization.
-	- Inclusion of a feature in GMDFF for running Q-Force with user-customized parameters.
+	- Inclusion of features in GMDFF for running Q-Force with user-customized parameters.
  	- Bug fixes...

 **CITATION**